- This event has passed.

 We have provided a map highlighting some places within the area.
 Click here to go to the page.
 Also, consider checking out the Claremont Village.

-- Can I get CEUs for taking any of these classes?
+- Can I get Continuing Education Units (CEUs) for taking any of these classes?

-- Are online classes only offered live?
+- Are online classes only offered in “real time?”
 Or if I miss an online class session, can I get a recording of the class session?

 The online option is offered live, in real time.
 Each course session will be recorded for archival purposes, and may be available for viewing upon request.